Losses

 In this document

-You will learn how to incorporate your installation’s cabling losses into the design and how to configure thermal, auxiliary, degradation, environmental, and unavailability losses.
+You will learn how to incorporate your installation’s cabling losses into the design and how to configure auxiliary, degradation, environmental, and unavailability losses for your PV energy system.

 Cabling losses